marekventur/better-instructions/README.md

 ### `tags`
 Not currently used, but meant to annotate the topic of an instructions.
 For example `maths`, `rhyming`, etc.

-## Full data
+## Query instructions

-You can find a full and combined version of this data [here https://github.com/marekventur/better-instructions/blob/main/generated/full.json?raw=true.]
-A queryable datasette-lite version can be accessed [here https://lite.datasette.io/?json=https://github.com/marekventur/better-instructions/blob/main/generated/full.json?raw=true]
+You can find a full and combined version of this data [here](https://marekventur.github.io/better-instructions/instructions.json).
+A queryable datasette-lite version can be accessed [here](https://lite.datasette.io/?json=https://marekventur.github.io/better-instructions/instructions.json).

 ## How to contribute
 - Fork this repository